alantech/alanlang-docs/docs/learn_alan/index.md

     In Alan, it is assumed that **all** types can be `clone`d and `hash`ed, and the Alan compiler will generate code with that assumption.
 It is **highly** recommended that types that can't be cloned are wrapped in `Rc<T>` or `Arc<T>` during the binding, and types that can't be hashed should be wrapped with the [New Type Idiom](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) and then [`impl` the `Hash`](https://doc.rust-lang.org/stable/std/hash/trait.Hash.html#implementing-hash) and [the `PartialEq` and `Eq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html#how-can-i-implement-partialeq) traits.
 If you need to do both, put the `Rc<T>` wrapping within the New Type wrapper.

-Bound functions and types are tricky to work with, but provide a zero-cost FFI to the existing Rust (and eventually Javascript) ecosystem of libraries.
+Bound functions and types are tricky to work with, but provide a zero-cost FFI to the existing Rust and Javascript ecosystems of libraries (Cargo crates and NPM packages, respectively).
 The syntax is pretty simple, but leaves correctness up to you, so tread lightly if you need it!

 !!! note

-    When multiple target languages are supported in Alan, there will be global boolean type constants `Rs` and `Js` that you can use with conditional compilation to choose which `type` or `fn` definition is actually selected, eg:
+    Alan supports multiple target languages (Rust and Javascript), and provides global boolean type constants `Rs` and `Js` that you can use with conditional compilation to choose which `type` or `fn` definition is actually selected, eg:

     ```rs
     type{Rs} i32 = Binds{"i32"};